verifyica-team/pipeliner/README.md

 Developers in other languages use non-Java language specific tools.

-Maven and Gradle are not the best tool for system administrator.
+Maven and Gradle are not the best tools for system administrator.

 #### Bash